benswift/benswift.github.io/_posts/2022-03-07-teaching-the-world-to-cybernetics.md

 ---
 title: Teaching the world to Cybernetics
 tags: cybernetics
-hidden: true
 ---

-If you're the sort of person who lurks on people's LinkedIn accounts, you may have noticed that I've recently become the [lead of the Educational Experiences](https://cybernetics.anu.edu.au/people/ben-swift/) at the School of Cybernetics.
+If you're the sort of person who lurks on people's LinkedIn accounts, you may have noticed that I've recently become the [lead of the _Experiences_ Team](https://cybernetics.anu.edu.au/people/ben-swift/) at the School of Cybernetics.
 My team's mission is:

 > to take Cybernetics to the world by providing encounters with cybernetics to